LAPR5-043/sem_5_24_25_043/Docs/Sprint1/UserStories/LAPR5/us518/readme.md

 ## 2. Requirements

-**US 5.1.8** As an Admin, I want to create a new patient profile, so that I can register their personal details and medical history.
+**US 5.1.8** As an Admin, I want to create a new patient profile, so that I can register their personal details.

 **Acceptance Criteria:**